exakat/exakat/docs/Rules.rst

    ?>

 This error is not detected by linting.
-It is only detected at instantation time : if the class is not used, it won't appear.
+It is only detected at instantiation time : if the class is not used, it won't appear.

 +------------+-----------------------------------+
 | Short name | Classes/NoSelfReferencingConstant |